-7. Pursuant to a Notice Inviting Offers issued in 1992 for a joint venture to develop medium sized oil and gas fields, the Government of India on 22-12-1994, entered into two separate contracts [the Contracts] with Enron Oil and Gas India Ltd. (now the appellant), Reliance Industries Ltd. [RIL] and Oil and Natural Gas Corporation Ltd. [ONGC] for the discovery and exploitation of petroleum resources in 'Panna and Mukta' and 'Mid and South Tapti' fields [the Contract Areas].
+7. Pursuant to a Notice Inviting Offers issued in 1992 for a joint venture to develop medium sized oil and gas fields, the Government of India on 22.12.1994, entered into two separate contracts3 with Enron Oil and Gas India Ltd. (now the appellant), Reliance Industries Ltd.4 and Oil and Natural Gas Corporation Ltd.5 for the discovery and exploitation of petroleum resources in 'Panna and Mukta' and 'Mid and South Tapti' fields6.
 The terms of the two Contracts are identical.
 The appellant, RIL and ONGC shall be called 'Holders'.
 Under the Contracts, the Holders were required to enter into an Operating Agreement.
-Accordingly, Enron Oil and Gas India Ltd., RIL and ONGC entered into a Joint Operating Agreement [Agreement] on 22-12-1994 to define their respective rights, duties and obligations with respect to their operations under the Contracts.
+Accordingly, Enron Oil and Gas India Ltd., RIL and ONGC entered into a Joint Operating Agreement7 on 22.12.1994 to define their respective rights, duties and obligations with respect to their operations under the Contracts.
 In terms of the Agreement, liabilities incurred by any Holder were required to be borne by all the Holders in accordance with the ratio for performing their obligations.
-These expenses were required to be debited in the joint account and cash calls raised and reimbursement taken from the Joint Account, basis the participating interest of each of the parties to the Contract.
-There was to be no profit margin on the reimbursement/cost charged to the joint account; in fact, such a profit was strictly prohibited under the Agreement and the same was to be charged on actuals.
+These expenses were required to debited in the joint account and cash calls raised and reimbursement taken from the Joint Account, basis the participating interest of each of the parties to the Contract.
+There was to be no profit margin on the reimbursement/cost charged to the joint account;